YOU-Xiu-Launa/Launa-s/PROCESS.md

 ## What I rejected

-The AI generated a paragraph arguing that “programming is the new literacy” and that “everyone should learn to code.”
-I rejected it.
-It sounded plausible, but it was generic and did not reflect my argument.
-My point is not that everyone should code — it is that **designers** need to understand code as a medium in order to keep authorship.
-The AI’s version was a slogan, not my position.
+DeepSeek suggested that “programming is the new literacy” and that “everyone should learn to code.”
+I rejected this.
+It sounded reasonable, but it was too general and did not reflect my argument precisely.
+My point is not that everyone should learn to code — it is that designers need to understand code as a medium in order to keep their authorship.
+What DeepSeek offered was a slogan, not my position.
+I also rejected a few fluent but empty sentences, such as “technology is changing rapidly and we must adapt.”

 ## Verification